Mathematical analysis: Medieval

 Zu Chongzhi established a method that would later be called Cavalieri's principle to find the volume of a sphere in the 5th century.
-In the 12th century, the Indian mathematician Bhāskara II gave examples of derivatives and used what is now known as Rolle's theorem.
+In the 12th century, the Indian mathematician Bhāskara II used infinitesimal and used what is now known as Rolle's theorem.

 In the 14th century, Madhava of Sangamagrama developed infinite series expansions, now called Taylor series, of functions such as sine, cosine, tangent and arctangent.
 Alongside his development of Taylor series of trigonometric functions, he also estimated the magnitude of the error terms resulting of truncating these series, and gave a rational approximation of some infinite series.
 His followers at the Kerala School of Astronomy and Mathematics further expanded his works, up to the 16th century.

 Modern

 Foundations

 The modern foundations of mathematical analysis were established in 17th century Europe.
 This began when Fermat and Descartes developed analytic geometry, which is the precursor to modern calculus.
 Fermat's method of adequality allowed him to determine the maxima and minima of functions and the tangents of curves.
 Descartes's publication of La Géométrie in 1637, which introduced the Cartesian coordinate system, is considered to be the establishment of mathematical analysis.
 It would be a few decades later that Newton and Leibniz independently developed infinitesimal calculus, which grew, with the stimulus of applied work that continued through the 18th century, into analysis topics such as the calculus of variations, ordinary and partial differential equations, Fourier analysis, and generating functions.
 During this period, calculus techniques were applied to approximate discrete problems by continuous ones.